Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Empirical Evidence for the CER--OER Gap

 \section{Empirical Evidence for the CER--OER Gap}

-Section~\ref{sec:Observable vs Conceptual Entity Relevance} argued that the supervision--coverage dilemma persists because supervision targets CER while retrieval depends on OER.
+Section~\ref{sec:Observable vs Conceptual Entity Relevance} argued that the supervision--coverage dilemma persists because no available supervision targets OER while retrieval depends on it.
 This section provides three lines of empirical support for that claim.
 We show that performance gains appear only where coverage is discriminative rather than merely broad; that no configuration across 193 entity selection strategies escapes the coverage--discrimination frontier; and that explicitly enforcing OER alignment improves signal quality but reduces coverage to the point that ranking falls below BM25.
 Once the system is analyzed through an OER lens, the same conclusion appears at every level: only discriminative coverage predicts gains, the global run space remains trapped on the same structural frontier, and directly cleaning the signal cannot overcome coverage loss.

 This pattern arises before model training begins.
 Binary derivation discards entities that appear in both relevant and non-relevant documents, using exclusivity as a proxy for discriminative value.
 But exclusivity captures rarity, not utility: 83.6\% of discarded entities are in fact discriminative under OER.
 At the same time, rare but non-informative entities are retained.
-The cross-query false negative problem has the same source: CER labels do not condition on whether an entity is discriminative in the candidate pool for this query in this collection.
+The cross-query false negative problem has the same source: neither exclusivity nor conceptual relatedness conditions on whether an entity is discriminative in the candidate pool for this query in this collection.
 As a result, both training noise and bait selection arise from the same structural mismatch.
 The following analyses show how this mismatch manifests in query-level gains, the global configuration space, and direct filtering interventions.